yonch/rc-hashmap-dev/docs/design.md

 - Clear failure boundaries: HandleHashMap never calls into user code once the data structure is in a consistent state.

 Module 1: HandleHashMap
-- How: Combine hashbrown::raw::RawTable as an index with slotmap::SlotMap as storage. `Handle` is a small wrapper around the slotmap `DefaultKey` and provides efficient access to the entries.
+- How: Combine hashbrown::HashTable as an index with slotmap::SlotMap as storage. `Handle` is a small wrapper around the slotmap `DefaultKey` and provides efficient access to the entries.
 - Entry<K, V>
   - key: K — user key; used for Eq/Hash only.
   - value: V — stored inline.